weblineindia/AIML-NLP-Text-Scoring/README.md

 # AI ML - Text Keyword Match NLP

 A Python based AI ML package for generating the best matching text from a paragraph for a given keyword/sentence.
+A user can pass a keyword and a paragraph/text content throught the terminal and the paragraph undergoes cleaning process by eliminating special characters from the text, then preprocessing technique is applied to each sentences by removing stopwords and tokenizing it.

+The sentence score is calculated by applying bleu_score.
+Here a cumulative bleu score is calculated for the sentences against the keyword input as reference.Then the best scored 3 sentences are displayed as output.

 ## Table of contents